 I’ve made an order with Vodafone – can I track it?

 Possibly.
-If you ordered a Vodafone product online, you should be able to track its delivery with Vodafone’s ‘Online Order Tracker’.
+If you ordered a Vodafone product online, you should be able to track its delivery with their ‘Online Order Tracker’.
 You may need your order number and/or postcode to track your order.

 If your order has been sent via DPD, you may be able to track it by following the link in your DPD confirmation email.